bobvawter/cacheroach/README.md

 # You can add a --password flag to enable password-based login.
 cacheroach -v -c root.cfg principal create $USER --out $HOME/.cacheroach/config
 # Grant the new user read/write access to a tenant.
-cacheroach -v -c root.cfg session delegate --for <PRINCIPAL> --on tenant --id <TENANT> --capabilites read,write
+cacheroach -v -c root.cfg session delegate --for <PRINCIPAL> --on tenant --id <TENANT> --capabilities read,write
 # Use the real user to list files
 cacheroach -v file ls -t <TENANT>
 # Set a default tenant id to minimize typing